microsoftgraph/microsoft-graph-docs-contrib/concepts/deployments.md

 - Microsoft Cloud Germany
 - Azure and Office 365 operated by 21Vianet in China

-Each national cloud environment is a unique environment that is different than the Microsoft global environment.
-It is important to be aware of some of these key differences when you develop applications for these environments such as registering applications, acquiring tokens, and calling Microsoft Graph API.
+Each national cloud environment is unique and different than the Microsoft global environment.
+It is important to be aware of some of these key differences when you develop applications for national cloud environments; for example, registering applications, acquiring tokens, and calling the Microsoft Graph API can be different.

-This article provides information about the different national cloud deployments of Microsoft Graph and the capabilities within each deployment that are available to developers.
+This article provides information about the different Microsoft Graph national cloud deployments and the capabilities that are available to developers within each.

 ## App registration and token service root endpoints